oist/optinist/docs/tutorials.md

 </p>

 ## Checking the data
 You may want to check the data after uploading it.
 Switch to the `Visualize` tab.
-Press the `+` icon to add a new window.
+Press the `+` icon to add a new box.
 Select the imaging data you want to see.
 If you adjust the start and end time, remember to press `LOAD` afterwards.
-You can also see the effectiveness of the motion correction by loading your original data and the motion corrected `mc_images` in side-by-side windows.
+You can also see the effectiveness of the motion correction by loading your original data and the motion corrected `mc_images` in side-by-side boxes.

 <p align="center">
 <img width="400px" src="./_static/tutorials/play_vid.png" alt="Whole" />